-- binaries (list) The TOC list of binaries the Analysis build target found.
-This TOC includes all extension modules and their binary dependencies.
-This is required to determine whether the user's program uses tkinter. - datas (list) The TOC list of data the Analysis build target found.
-This TOC includes all data-file dependencies of the modules.
+- binaries (TOC) The TOC of binaries the Analysis build target found.
+This TOC includes all extensionmodules and their dependencies.
+This is required to figure out, if the users program uses tkinter. - datas (TOC) The TOC of data the Analysis build target found.
+This TOC includes all datafile dependencies of the modules.
 This is required to check if all splash screen requirements can be bundled.